 If a contract warranty or minor term has been breached it is unlikely that it can be terminated, though the other party may seek compensation or damages.

 Some contracts may specify what will be payable if there is a breach.
 This is often called liquidated damages.

 If there is a dispute regarding the contract it is important both parties communicate clearly to attempt to resolve the matter.
-You may consider using our low-cost Alternative Dispute Resolution (ADR) service or seek legal advice to help resolve your dispute.
+You may consider using our low-cost Dispute Resolution Service or seek legal advice to help resolve your dispute.